algorand/pyteal/docs/abi.rst

 * :any:`abi.ComputedValue[T].use(action: Callable[[T], Expr]) <abi.ComputedValue.use>`: computes the value and passes it to the callable expression :code:`action`.
 This is offered as a convenience over the :code:`store_into(...)` method if you don't want to create a new variable to store the value before using it.

 .. note::
     If you call the methods :code:`store_into(...)` or :code:`use(...)` multiple times, the computation to determine the value will be repeated each time.
-For this reason, it is recommended to only issue a single call to either of these two method.
+For this reason, it's recommended to only issue a single call to either of these two methods.

 A brief example is below:

 .. code-block:: python

+    from typing import Literal as L
+    from pyteal import *

     @Subroutine(TealType.none)
     def assert_sum_equals(